altocodenl/tagaway/readme.md

-# acpic
+# ac:pic

 A place for your pictures.

 ## About

-acpic is an application that allows you to store and manage your pictures. acpic is built by [Altocode](https://altocode.nl).
+ac:pic is an application that allows you to store and manage your pictures. ac:pic is built by [Altocode](https://altocode.nl).
 While the service itself is paid, Altocode freely shares the code for all purposes, including commercial ones.

 To understand why we're sharing the source code of a commercial product, please read [our manifesto](http://federicopereiro.com/manifesto).
 If that's too long to read, in a nutshell: we want to share our code so that others can learn from it and contribute to us.
 Sharing is the way to progress.